 Mean score of companies in the Fruit and Vegetable Products industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Coco, headquartered in GT, currently does not report any specific carbon emissions data, as there are no available figures for kg CO2e emissions.
-Additionally, there are no documented reduction targets or climate pledges outlined in their initiatives.
-The company does not inherit emissions data from any parent organisation, and thus, all information regarding climate commitments appears to be absent.
-As a result, Coco's current climate strategy and commitments remain unclear within the industry context.
-For companies in the beverage sector, it is increasingly important to establish measurable climate goals and transparent reporting practices to align with global sustainability efforts.
+Coco, headquartered in GT, currently does not have any publicly available carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
+Additionally, there are no documented reduction targets or climate pledges outlined in their sustainability initiatives.
+The company does not inherit emissions data from a parent organisation, and thus operates independently regarding its climate commitments.
+While there are no specific targets or achievements to report, it is essential for companies in the beverage industry to establish clear climate strategies and reduction goals to align with global sustainability efforts.
+As the industry increasingly focuses on reducing carbon footprints, Coco may consider developing and communicating its climate commitments to enhance transparency and accountability in its environmental impact.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.